 Includes topics such as signs and symptoms of COPD, supplemental oxygen, bronchoscopy, spirometry, pulmonary rehabilitation, trends in chronic bronchitis, emphysema; drugs and medicines to treat COPD; cigarette smoke as the most common cause of COPD

-COPD is the third leading cause of death in the US.
+Get the facts on COPD – Chronic Obstructive Pulmonary Disease.
+COPD is the fourth leading cause of death in the US.
 See prevalence by state.
 Complications of COPD.
 Links to organizations like the American Lung Association

 Cancer, arthritis, trauma-related disorders, mental disorders, and heart conditions were identified as the top 5 most costly illnesses for adults ages 18 to 64 in 2012.
 For seniors, COPD and asthma replaced mental disorders.
 Medical expenditures (payments) according to MEPS data (household component) show average costs (ages 18-64) were $8125 for a cancer patient, $4852 for an adult with heart disease, $2603 per trauma patient, $1727 for mental health care, and $1909 for someone with arthritis.
 Average out of pocket payments by consumers not shown.
 AHRQ Statistical Brief 471, April 2015

-Patient Education Resources (with pictures) on topics such as shortness of breath (including asthma), bronchoscopy, COPD, lung cancer, MERS, obstructive sleep apnea (OSA), RSV, more
+Patient Education Resources (with pictures) , from the Chest Foundation.
+Includes topics such as shortness of breath (including asthma), bronchoscopy, COPD, lung cancer, MERS, obstructive sleep apnea (OSA), RSV, smoking e-cigarettes, more.
+Learn about the 6-minute walk test.

 The U.S. Preventive Services Task Force (USPSTF) recommends against screening adults for chronic obstructive pulmonary disease (COPD) using spirometry.
 Details are written for professionals.
 Updated 2016